 Line 22.
 Depreciation.
-Besides depreciation, include on line 22 the part of the cost that the corporation elected to expense under section 179 for certain property placed in service during tax year 2003 or carried over from 2002.
+Include on line 22 depreciation and the cost of certain property that the corporation elected to expense under section 179.
 See Form 4562 and its instructions.

 Line 23.
 Depletion.
 See sections 613 and 613A for percentage depletion rates applicable to natural deposits.
 Also, see section 291 for the limitation on the depletion deduction for iron ore and coal (including lignite).